I Thought I Wasn’t a Math Person. It Started with Fractions.

 What You Get (All Free!)

-Because here's what I've learned: we can all be math people.
-We just need to know what the actual mathy thing is.
+Because here’s what I’ve learned: we can all be math people.
+We just need opportunities to reason, think, and make sense of mathematics.

 Ready to figure it out together?

 P.S.
-If you've ever said "I'm not a math person," this challenge is especially for you.
+If you've ever said "I'm not a math person," this workshop is especially for you.
 Trust me on this one.

 Close